 \subsubsection{Discussion for each benchmark}

 \cref{fig:bballlearned} shows the learned HA for \BouncingBall{} produced by our algorithm with a type annotation.
 We observe that the ODE is precisely learned.
-Although the guard is far from the expected condition $x \leq 0$, it is close to the expected condition given the range of the state variables; when we have $v \approx -20.55$ and $g \approx -9.8$, the condition is about $x \leq 0.028$, which is reasonably close to $x \leq 0$.
-Similarly, the assignment of $v$ is reasonably close to $v \Coloneqq -0.8 v$ when we have $x \approx 0$ and $g \approx -9.8$.
+Although the guard is far from the expected condition $x \leq 0$, it is close to the expected condition given the range of the state variables; for instance when we have $v \approx -20.55$ and $g \approx -9.8$, the condition is about $x \leq 0.020$, which is reasonably close to $x \leq 0$.
+Furthermore, our algorithm accurately inferred the assignment of $v$ as $v \Coloneqq -0.8 v$.
 In \cref{fig:plotBball_position,fig:plotBball_velocity}, we show plots of the trajectories obtained from the HAs learned by our algorithm (with and without type annotation), the output trajectory predicted by POSEHAD, and the trajectory obtained from the original model.
 In \cref{fig:plotBball_velocity}, we did not include the predicted trajectory by POSEHAD due to its high error.
 We observe that the trajectories obtained from our learned models coincide with the original benchmark trajectory, while the trajectory predicted by POSEHAD does not.

 \cref{fig:tankslearned} shows the HA learned by our algorithm with type annotation on the \textsc{Tanks} benchmark.
-Since the initial value, $x_2=1$, is satisfied by the guard at the initial location, the system takes an instant transition to location \textit{off\_on} (see \cref{fig:twotanks} ).
+Since the initial value, $x_2=1$, is satisfied by the guard at the initial location, the system takes an instant transition to location \textit{off\_on} (see \cref{fig:twotanks}).
 Therefore, all trajectories contain data starting from this location, and our algorithm identifies this to be the initial location.
 Moreover, the trajectories given to the learning algorithm do not include data visiting the location \textit{on\_on}, and this mode is not present in the learned model.
 We observe that the ODEs are exactly learned, and the guards are close to the original model.
 In \cref{fig:plotTwoTanksVar1}, we show a plot of the trajectories obtained from the HAs learned by our algorithm (with and without type annotation), the output trajectory predicted by POSEHAD, and the trajectory obtained from the original model.
 The models learned by our algorithm produced trajectories close to the original model, while several parts predicted by POSEHAD are far from the original one.